Beginner Skateboard Tricks Even YOUR MOM Can Do!

 Keep practicing!
 Learning how to skate takes time.

-If you are interested in skateboard lessons, the Stix Skate Academy is starting up again soon in the greater Los Angeles area.
+If you are interested in skateboard lessons, the Stix Skate Academy is happening in the greater Los Angeles area.